rambip/wasm-test/README.md

 # Goal

-This crate offer a way to do unit-tests in yew.
+This crate offer a way to do unit-tests in wasm-based projects.
 It is a feature that many people want, but it is quite hard to do it right because of the way `wasm-bindgen` is build.

 # Usage